wizetek/vmboot/README.md

   -nographic		No GUI / command line only (output and Monitor in host console) -monitor stdio	Monitor in host console
   -monitor telnet:127.0.0.1:5023,server,nowait
-  -daemonize		Detach process from stdio
-  -name			Set name for window title and VNC
+  -name			Title for QEMU window and VNC window -daemonize		Detach process from stdio

 For more QEMU options type: vmboot - --help
 ```